simo1427/simo1427/README.md

 ## Research experience

-🔭 I am currently working on developing a way to apply the bilateral filter using an approximation as part of my Honours programme in the university.
+🔭 I am currently working on developing a new way to apply the bilateral filter using an approximation as part of my Honours programme in the university.

 I have contributed to the following publications: